How A Job Might Lead To Heart Problems

 Inconsistent Working Hours Or Intense Physical Labor

-Shift work, which disrupts circadian rhythms, has also been linked to heart disease.
-Physical activity at work, either too much or too little, can also be a risk factor for heart disease.
-While in general, more physical activity results in less heart disease, heavy work has been associated with increased risk of heart attack.
+According to the National Library of Medicine, “[s]hift work, which disrupts circadian rhythms, has also been linked to heart disease […] Physical activity at work, either too much or too little, can also be a risk factor for heart disease.
+While in general, more physical activity results in less heart disease, [heavy work] has been associated with increased risk of heart attack.”

 Exposure To Toxic Fumes, Chemicals Or Extreme Temperatures

-There is substantial evidence that environmental extremes such as extreme heat, and extreme cold are risk factors for cardiovascular disease, and it is presumed that they are risk factors when they are encountered in the occupational setting.
+Additionally, according to the same NIOSH article, “[t]here is substantial evidence that environmental extremes such as extreme heat, and extreme cold are risk factors for cardiovascular disease, and it is presumed that they are risk factors when they are encountered in the occupational setting.”
 Food industry workers who must work for long periods in highly refrigerated settings or freezers may be at special risk.

 Safety Officers Do Not Need To Prove A Connection